SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-06-29-dream-build-play-returns-time-to-get-your-game-on-and-this-time-you-can-use-anything.markdown

 ---
 layout: post
-title: Dream Build Play Returns&ndash;Time to get your Game on and this time you can use ANYTHING
+title: Dream Build Play Returns - Time to get your Game on and this time you can use ANYTHING
 date: '2017-06-29 12:36:02'
 tags:
-- '135'
-- '166'
-- '72'
 - competition
 - directx
 - dream-build-play
-- events-2
+- events
 - monogame
-- ramblings
 - unity3d
 - unreal
 - uwp